 2. Complete the application form:

 4. Once your application has been received and processed, an application fee slip will be emailed to you.
-This typically takes up to 5 days depending on volume of permits received.
+This typically takes up to five days depending on the volume of permits received.

 Application fees are non-refundable.